michaelamar1991/M3-Enigma-Machine/README.md

-# Enigma-Machine
+# M3-Enigma-Machine
-Python implementation of the Enigma Cipher Machine that used at the World War 2.
+Python implementation of the M3 Enigma Cipher Machine that used at the World War 2.